 When creating your online presence, we often tend to focus on the most obvious aspect - your website.
 However, hosting is equally important.
 After all, you couldn’t have your car without worrying about where you were going to store it!
 Choosing the perfect hosting company can be tricky because it’s important that you choose a host that meets your needs when dealing with price, ease of use, web space, and more.
 In this article, I will talk about the ins-and-outs of our 5 preferred hosts to work with so that you can decide for yourself which hosting company best suites your nonprofit website.

 When looking for premium managed WordPress hosting, look no further than WP Engine.
+For an explanation of why spending a bit more for managed hosting may be a good investment for your digital communications strategy, check out Quicksprout's list of best web hosting providers for 2021.
 If you’re hosting a WordPress site, having managed hosting can make a big difference in terms of the reliability and performance of your site.
-Some features include:
+A few of WP Engine's features include:

 - 60 day free trial